getify/You-Dont-Know-JS/types & grammar/ch5.md

 The result value of the `delete` operator is `true` if the requested operation is valid/allowable, or `false` otherwise.
 But the side effect of the operator is that it removes the property (or array slot).

 **Note:** What do we mean by valid/allowable?
-Nonexistent properties, or properties that exist and are configurable (see Chapter 3 of the *"this & Object Prototypes"* title of this series) will return `true` from the `delete` operator.
+Nonexistent properties, or properties that exist and are configurable (see Chapter 3 of the *this & Object Prototypes* title of this series) will return `true` from the `delete` operator.
 Otherwise, the result will be `false` or an error.

 One last example of a side-effecting operator, which may at once be both obvious and nonobvious, is the `=` assignment operator.